 Radio saving lives

 After the earthquake in Nepal Anupa Shrestha’s radio station could not broadcast for 12 hours but they managed to relocate their studio and begin broadcasting despite the threat of aftershocks.
-Journalists from the station were able to give eyewitness reports from the worst effected areas and alert rescue teams to where they were most needed.
+Journalists from the station were able to give eyewitness reports from the worst affected areas and alert rescue teams to where they were most needed.

-“Because of radio I am sure that many lives were saved.
+“Because of radio, I am sure that many lives were saved.
 The journalists went there and did live reporting.
 That is why the Red Cross went there, why Ambulances reached there.
 I am sure because of the radio transmission lots of people could save their lives.”

 During the Ebola outbreak in 2014 in West Africa Mark Doyle said that local radio stations and some international stations played a “very important role in passing on health messages” about how people could protect themselves.